Chakavian

-Chakavian or Čakavian (/tʃæˈkɑːviən/, /tʃə-/, /-ˈkæv-/, Croatian: čakavski [tʃǎːkaʋskiː] proper name: čakavica or čakavština [tʃakǎːʋʃtina] own name: čokovski, čakavski, čekavski) is a South Slavic supradialect or language spoken along the eastern Adriatic coast, in the historical regions of Dalmatia, Istria, the Croatian Littoral, and parts of coastal and southern Central Croatia, as well as by the Burgenland Croats as Burgenland Croatian in southeastern Austria, northwestern Hungary and southwestern Slovakia as well as a few municipalities in southern Slovenia on the border with Croatia.
+Chakavian or Čakavian (/tʃæˈkɑːviən/, /tʃə-/, /-ˈkæv-/, čakavski /sh/ proper name: čakavica or čakavština /sh/ own name: čokovski, čakavski, čekavski) is a South Slavic supradialect or language spoken by Croats along the Adriatic coast, in the historical regions of Dalmatia, Istria, Croatian Littoral and parts of coastal and southern Central Croatia (now collectively referred to as Adriatic Croatia or Littoral Croatia), as well as by the Burgenland Croats as Burgenland Croatian in southeastern Austria, northwestern Hungary and southwestern Slovakia as well as few municipalities in southern Slovenia on the border with Croatia.

-Chakavian represents the basis for early literary standards in Croatia, and until the modern age was simply known and understood, along with the Kajkavian and Shtokavian idioms in Croatia, as the Croatian language.
-Legal, liturgical, and literary texts until the 16th century, including literary work by Marko Marulić and what is considered the first Croatian dictionary (authored by Faust Vrančić) are mostly Chakavian in their form, though in his dictionary Vrančić referred to the language as Dalmatian, even though Chakavian is not related to the now-extinct Dalmatian language, except for the sporadic influence in vocabulary.
+Chakavian represents the basis for early literary standards in Croatia, and until the modern age was simply known and understood, along with the Kajkavian and Shtokavian idioms in Croatia, as the Croatian language (hrvatski jezik).
+Legal and liturgical to literary texts until the 16th century, including literary work by "the father of Croatian literature" Marko Marulić and the first Croatian dictionary authored by Faust Vrančić, among others, are mostly Chakavian in their form.
 The term Chakavian and definition of the dialect date from the mid-19th century.
-Due to the centuries-long rule of the Republic of Venice over Dalmatia and Istria, the vocabulary and prosody of Chakavian are heavily influenced by the Venetian language, and to some extent by standard Italian, although the grammar is functionally Slavic and is similar to Croatian grammar.